-- All employees should not engage, directly or indirectly, any bribe or other activities which may construct as corrupt business practices. - When dealing with customers, suppliers and other external individual or groups shall uphold the fair, open and honest business attitude. - Improve the service level and provide the products fulfilling customers' needs to gain business rather

-In its relations with governmental agencies, customers and suppliers, will not, directly or indirectly, engage in bribery, kick-backs, payoffs, or other activities which may be construed as corrupt business practices.
+- All employees should not engage, directly or indirectly, any bribe or other activities which may construct as corrupt business practices. - When dealing with customers, suppliers and other external individual or groups shall uphold the fair, open and honest business attitude. - Improve the service level and provide the products fulfilling customers' needs to gain business rather than providing improper interest to customers. - In its relations with governmental agencies, customers and suppliers, will not, directly or indirectly, engage in bribery, kick-backs, payoffs, or other activities which may be construed as corrupt business practices.